Integrations — JupyterLab

 enabled: true

-deploySparkCluster: false # false = point to existing deployment
+deploySparkCluster: false # false = point to an existing deployment

 configMap: